Canon M50 vs Leica Q Typ 116

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the M50 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
+The Q Typ 116 was replaced by the Leica Q2, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Leica Q Typ 116?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M50:

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.